fblettner/jde-nomajde/README.md

-# JAVA API for JDEDWARDS
+# JAVA API for JD EDWARDS
 ### Built with VSCode and JDK 1.8

 ## Functionalities
-- jdebip : export XML source or PDF Output from JD Edwards BLOB columns
+- jdebip : export XML source or PDF Output from JD Edwards BLOB fields
 - tools : encode / decode a password to update encrypt password into config files

 ## JDEBIP